 I'll list the good and bad moves made in free agency on this page.
 I'll also break down any significant trades.
-Follow me @walterfootball
+Follow me @walterfootball for updates.

 2012 NFL Free Agency: Aug.
 28 Updates

 Jets acquire OT Jason Smith from Rams for OT Wayne Hunter

 This is like trading a turd sandwich for a diarrhea burrito.
 Both of these players suck and would be released if there weren't cap-penalty ramifications.
 The Rams win this deal because they save $1.55 million.

 Grade for Rams - B

 Colts acquire CB Vontae Davis from Dolphins for 2nd-round pick and conditional 6th-round pick

 The Colts really need cornerback help, but they're overpaying in Jim Irsay's epic trade.
 Vontae Davis is a talented, 24-year-old cornerback, but the Dolphins were more than willing to deal him because he showed up to training camp out of shape and has endured a shaky preseason as a result.
 Chuck Pagano better be able to get the most out of Davis, or this will be a very lopsided trade.

 Grade for Colts - C